(L.A.) Dolores Palmerin, 46, Died off a Cliff

 Case Number: 2021-05198

-Los Angeles County is reporting the death of a 46-year-old female of “Hispanic/Latin American” ethnicity that occurred off a cliff.
+Los Angeles County is reporting the death of a 46-year-old Hispanic female in Tujunga.

-The coroner’s office has identified the woman as Dolores Palmerin.
+The coroner’s office has identified the woman as Dolores Palmerin of Santa Barbara, California.

 Manner of Death: Accident